When you are managing a grant, one of the decisions you may need to make is what type of contract to use for the procurement of goods and services.

 Why Select a Cost Reimbursement Contract with a Grant?

-The cost-reimbursement contract is appropriate when there is a great deal of uncertainty about how to accomplish the project or the time frame involved.
+The cost-reimbursement contract is appropriate when there is significant uncertainty about how to accomplish the project or the time frame involved.

 Here are a couple of examples:

-- You need to contract with a temporary agency to cover for an administrative employee who has gone out on sick leave for an undetermined period of time.
-In this case, you don’t know the length of time that the employee will be gone so it would be nearly impossible for the staffing firm to provide a firm-fixed-price contract.
-However, the hourly rate could and should be set prior to the beginning of the work.
+- You need to contract with a temporary agency to cover for an administrative employee who has gone out on sick leave for an undetermined time period.
+In this case, you don’t know the length of time the employee will be gone, so it would be nearly impossible for the staffing firm to provide a firm-fixed-price contract.
+However, the hourly rate could, and should, be set before beginning the work.

 - You need to hire legal counsel to defend the organization in a wrongful termination lawsuit.
 It would be extremely unlikely that a legal firm would agree to a firm-fixed-price contract because of the uncertainty of how much work the case will entail.

-As you can see, a cost-reimbursement contract can be more difficult to manage and will require a higher level of oversight to make sure that the costs remain reasonable.
+As you can see, a cost-reimbursement contract can be more challenging to manage and will require a higher level of oversight to ensure the costs remain reasonable.

 What Could Go Wrong with a Cost Reimbursement Contract?